eight04/linkify-plus-plus-core/README.md

 * `embedImage` - create `<img>` for the link if the URL looks like an image.
 Default: `true`
 * `maxRunTime` - in milliseconds.
 The linkify process is split into small chunks to avoid blocking.
 This is the max execution time of each chunk.
 Default: `100`
 * `timeout` - in milliseconds.
 If linkification have processed over this value, an error is raised.
 Note that any heavy work between each chunks are counted as in timeout too.
 Default: `10000`
+* `recursive` - if true, linkify the entire node tree.
+Otherwise, only text nodes under `root` are linkified.
+Default: `true`

 #### linkifier.start